 Accurate and comprehensive financial information and other credit information may be limited for certain types of borrowers such as small enterprises or individuals.
 Despite any credit risk determination procedures the Issuer has in place, the Issuer may be unable to evaluate correctly the current financial condition of each prospective borrower to determine their long-term financial viability.
 Failure to address any risks associated with any borrower may lead to higher risk and could materially affect the Issuer's business.
-As at 31 December 2022, the Issuer's maximum exposure to credit risk amounted to ISK 1,756bn.
+By the end of 2023, the Issuer's regulatory credit risk exposure amount was ISK 1,622 billion, a rise from ISK 1,501 billion at year-end 2022.
+This increase is mainly due to the inclusion of bonds in the liquidity portfolio under the credit risk framework.
 Credit risk accounted for 89 per cent. of capital requirements under Pillar 1.